scriptPilot/app-framework/README.md

 Backup your project:

-- Download your [Firebase database content](https://firebase.google.com/products/database/) and [user list](https://firebase.google.com/products/auth/) to local JSON files
+- Download the [Firebase database content](https://firebase.google.com/products/database/) and [user list](https://firebase.google.com/products/auth/) to local JSON files
 - Snapshot creation of all important project files to backup on any external drive or cloud service

 ## Demo App